Noaaan/MythicMetals/PATCHNOTES.md

 # 0.22.0

+## Texture Changes

+Most of these are made by thyreo.
+Thanks again for awesome new textures!

+### Tools

+- Kyber Tools
+- Quadrillum Tools
+- Runite and Tipped Runite Arrows
+- Star Platinum Arrows

+### Blocks

+- Raw Kyber Block (New!)

+### Items

+- Hallowed Ingot and Nugget
+- Platinum Watch
+- Prometheum Bouquet
+  - This item will likely be renamed in the future
+- Raw Prometheum (New!)
+- Raw Silver (New!)
+- Raw Midas Gold (New!)
+- Royal Midas Gold Sword Smithing Template
+- Quadrillum Ingot

 ## Changes

 - Unobtainium Blocks and Ores are now of uncommon rarity
 - Added compat with Sword Blocking Mechanics (#280)
 - The Aegis and Midas Gold Swords are now present in the `#mythicmetals:swords` tag
+- Empty slot textures now match new tool shapes

 ### Mythril Drill Recipe Rework